 An Effective PowerPoint Presentation or a Boring Lecture?

 OK, what does all of this mean for us?
+What is the so what?
 It means that for us to give a good presentation in this educated Silicon Valley environment, we need to be clear, to the point and concise – verbally and in writing.

-We have to know what we want to say, give our audiences something intellectually interesting, and let them walk away with something of value.
+We have to know what we want to say, give our audiences something intellectually interesting, and let them walk away feeling satisfied.

 We have to speak in a language that all audiences not only understand, but also want to hear.
 Or, as Peggy Noonan (a major speech writer for major presidents) said in On Speaking Well, “good hard simple words with good hard clear meaning are good things to use when you speak.”